HenryDore/sie_app/README.md

 ![alt text](./res/logo_large.svg)

-# sie_app V1.4
+# sie_app V1.5
 H7136 Sustainability in Engineering App in MatLab

 ## V1.4 Release Notes:
-- Level 3 implemented
-- Transport mostly fixed
-- Process load multiplier to simulate increased product transportation
-- MatLab version checking implemented
+- Added window resizing
+- Fixed "Reset electricity" button not resetting seasons

 ## Description
 This program is a gamified simulatation of the results presented in the paper: